gund/pooley/packages/webworker/README.md

   return data;
 };

-// Create a pool with it
+// Create a pool with webworker processor factory const pool = new WorkerPool( task, queue, poolScaler, new WebWorkerProcessorFactory()
-const pool = new WorkerPool(task, queue, poolScaler, webWorkerProcessorFactory);
+);
 ```

 ## Building